mnelson4/printmyblog/readme.txt

 https://youtu.be/LemXhydDEvg

+= How do I show the print buttons to site visitors? = You can add print buttons to posts and/or pages from the WordPress admin dashboard, under "Print My Blog", click "Settings", then "Show visitors buttons to print your posts?".
+By default, the buttons will appear on posts, but you can also select to add them to pages.
+If you want to hide them from certain posts, add the postmeta "pmb_buttons" to the desired posts/pages with the value "hide".
+Alternatively, if you only want to show the button on specific posts/pages, add the postmeta "pmb_buttons" to those posts/pages with the value "show".

 == Screenshots ==

 1. Print My Blog removes junk that doesn’t belong in a printout— like ink-guzzling logos, menus, search-bars, sidebars, footer widgets, etc.